Are you interested in Dental Sedation or need Dentist Sedation in Brisbane?

 Sedation dentistry is simply the use of a specific class of drugs known as sedatives to relax a patient prior to and during a dental appointment.

-Pharmacological agents (sedatives) calm the central nervous system allowing reduced anxiety, pain reception and little to no conscious awareness (dependant on the type of sedative).
+Sedation dentistry works by using pharmacological agents to calm the central nervous system allowing reduced anxiety, pain reception and little to no conscious awareness.

 Dental sedation benefits